 A healthy diet ensures you have a good store of nutrients to meet the demands of your developing baby, and keeps you healthy and well.
 Healthy eating during pregnancy may also protect your baby against disease in later life.To make sure you get all the vitamins and minerals that you and your baby need, you should aim for a diet that includes a range of healthy foods.

 Breastfeeding gives your baby the best possible start in life.
 There are many benefits for both mothers and babies beyond the tailor-made nutrition breastmilk provides.
 There is lots of support available for breastfeeding and it’s a good idea to check out what you can access in your local area before your baby is born.
-Further information can be found on www.breastfeeding.ie.
+Further information can be found using this link.

 Lots of fresh fruit and vegetables